paultrue/truschkin.dev/src/posts/000_introduction.md

 Even though the talk was very inspiring, I did not start right away.
 Two more things had to happen:

 1. New coworkers joined.
-Some of them were had achieved quite a lot in the dev-community.
+Some of them had achieved quite a lot in the dev-community.
 They didn't stop to improve themselves, despite the fear of failing.
 I admired their dedication and as a result my own motivation grew.
-Especially during talks with [@mirjam_diala](https://twitter.com/mirjam_diala) I recieved a lot of insights on how one person can achieve a lot of great things by staying motivated and believing in themself.
+Especially during talks with [@mirjam_diala](https://twitter.com/mirjam_diala), who switched really successfully to programming a couple years ago.
+During those I gained a lot of insights how publishing own projects and contributing to projects of others can boost your motivation and improve your skills.
-2. One of my peer feedbacks convinced me to finally start.
-During that feedback the [coworker](https://twitter.com/_coolcut) mentioned that he is working on his own website.
+2. During one of my peer feedbacks [the feedback-giver (Jan)](https://twitter.com/_coolcut) mentioned that he is working on his own website.
 That website will be a place where he showcases his side projects, while also documenting his learings during the process.
-His goal is not to gain fame.
-Instead he just wants to play around with small ideas and persist those on his website.
+His goal is not to necessarily gain fame.
+Primarily he wants to play around with some ideas and persist those on his website.

 And here I am, building the foundation of my own "simple/weird/dumb projects" diary.
 <br />